 Typical Timeline

-The average duration of our program up to graduation with a PhD degree is 5 to 6 years.
-The following is a typical timeline for the MS-level courses that are part of the program, and the subsequent graduate research activites.
+The average duration of our program up to graduation with the MS degree is 1.5 to 2 years and for the PhD degree 5 to 6 years.
+The following is a typical timeline for the MS-level courses that are part of both programs, and the subsequent graduate research activities that are only part of the PhD program.

 Year 1